cchitsiang/awesome-stars/topics.md

 - [yeasy/docker_practice](https://github.com/yeasy/docker_practice) - Learn and understand Docker&Container technologies, with real DevOps practice!
 - [meolu/walle-web](https://github.com/meolu/walle-web) - walle - 瓦力 Devops开源项目代码部署平台
 - [buger/goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in
-- [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium) - Provides a simple way to run Selenium Grid with Chrome, Firefox, and Edge using Docker, making it easier to perform browser automation
+- [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium) - Provides a simple way to run Selenium Grid with Chrome, Firefox, and Edge using Container Platform, making it easier to perform browser automation at scale
 - [bizzabo/new-relic-boxes](https://github.com/bizzabo/new-relic-boxes) -
 - [Kong/kong](https://github.com/Kong/kong) - 🦍 The Cloud-Native API Gateway and AI Gateway.
 - [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications